DagDok din guide till FN och FN-dokument och rapporter

 The UN structure of Human Rights

 The United Nations has developed a system to monitor the implementation of respect for human rights.
-The UN structure of Human Rights consists of the UN Human Rights Council, the UN High Commissioner for Human Rights and the UN committees, which monitors the compliance of the core conventions.
+The UN structure of Human Rights consists of the UN Human Rights Council, the UN High Commissioner for Human Rights and the UN expert committees, which monitors the compliance of the core international human rights treaties (conventions).

 Human Rights Council

-The Human Rights Council (HRC) was created by the General Assembly and replaced the former Commission on Human Rights in June 2006.
-HRC is responsible for promoting and protecting human rights through different mechanisms.
+The Human Rights Council (HRC) is responsible for promoting and protecting human rights through different mechanisms.
 The Council evaluates the fulfilment of all states of all their human rights obligations.
-It inherited the so called "special procedures" from the Commission, which is the mechanisms to address either specific country mandates or thematic mandates in all parts of the world.

 The High Commissioner for Human Rights

 The Office of the High Commissioner for Human Rights (OHCHR) has the principal responsibility for UN human rights activities including the coordination of UN human rights activities, the promotion of international cooperation for human rights and the development of new human rights standards.
 The High Commissioner also responds to serious violations of human rights and undertakes human rights field activities and operations.
+OHCHR supports the work of the United Nations human rights mechanisms, such as the Human Rights Council and the core treaty bodies.
 The administrative centre is based in Genèva.

 Expert committees and the core treaties

 To the monitoring bodies there is a Special Rapporteur attached, who is appointed by the Human Rights Council.
 This is an independent expert who examines and reports back on a country situation or a specific human rights theme.
-The Special Rapporteurs are part of the "special procedures" of the Human Rights Council.
-More on Special Rapporteurs Fact Sheet N° 27: Seventeen Frequently Asked Questions about United Nations Special Rapporteurs.
+The Special Rapporteurs are part of the special procedures of the Human Rights Council.

 Core convention